-Next, you need to create a portfolio of your work so buyers can see what they’re bidding on.
+Next, you must create a portfolio of your work so buyers can see what they’re bidding on.
 It would be best to price your art appropriately – not too low, not too high.
-Pricing your art too low will lower your profits, while pricing it too high might scare buyers away.
+Pricing your art too low will lower your profits while pricing it too high might scare buyers away.

-When you’re ready to list your artwork, write a good description of it.
+When you’re ready to list your artwork, write a good description.
 This is your chance to make a good impression on buyers and make them want to purchase your art.

-In addition, you’ll need to take some high-quality photos of your work – this is the first thing potential buyers will see, so you want to make sure they’re impressed.
+In addition, you’ll need to take some high-quality photos of your work – this is the first thing potential buyers will see, so you want to ensure they’re impressed.